kaylumah/hosting/_site/_posts/2021-03-27-set-nuget-metadata-via-msbuild.md

 ![Using BuildProps V2](/assets/images/posts/20210327/nuget-metadata/007_npe_buildpropsv2.png)

-Now it appears that I have two different values for `Company`; this happens because `Directory.Build.props` gets imported before your project, and `Directory.Build.targets` gets imported after.
+It appears that I have two different values for `Company`; this happens because `Directory.Build.props` gets imported before your project, and `Directory.Build.targets` gets imported after.
 The latest registration wins.
 That is why the value for `Company` is "Kaylumah", but when we set `Copyright`, it is still "NotKaylumah".
 You can verify this behaviour by running the preprocess command (`dotnet build -pp:fullproject.xml`).
 See [here](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-command-line-reference?view=vs-2019) for an explanation.

 > Word of caution, you should not set every property this way.
 You should only set the values that are shared cross-project.
 For example, `Company` and `Copyright` are likely to be the same for every project.
 The `Authors` and `PackageTags` could be project-specific; heck, even `Description` could be reused if so desired.
 One thing for sure is that `Id` can not be recycled since every package requires a unique Id.